-HP-IL: Send Accessory ID
+HP-IL: Send Accessory ID (SAI)

-Input : X Accessory IDOutput: X address
+Input : X Accessory ID

+Output : X address

 [FINDAID] allows the HP-41 to locate a device of a specific class or type which you specify with a number in the X-register.
-If the number is positive, [FINDAID] searches the loop, starting with the primary device, until it finds a device whose accessory ID matches the number (integer part) in the X-register.
+If the number is positive, [FINDAID] searches the loop, starting with the primary device, until it finds the device whose accessory ID matches the number (integer part) in the X-register.
 If such a device is present, its HP-IL address is returned in the X-register.

 If the number you enter in the X-register is negative, [FINDAID] searches the loop in the same way as described above.
-However, the value returned is the address of the first device found in the device class corresponding to the absolute value of the number in the X-register.
-Recall from the discussion under "Identifying Devices" (page 32) that device class = INT[ABS(n/16)].
+However, the value returned is the address of the first device found in the device class corresponding to the absolute number in the X-register.
+Recall from the discussion under "Identifying Devices" (page 28) that device class = $\text{INT}[\text{ABS}(n/16)]$.

-Thus, when n is negative, [FINDAID] matches only the first four bits of the accessory ID with the first (leftmost) four bits of the number in the X-register.
+Thus, when n is positive, [FINDAID] matches only the first four bits of the accessory ID with the first (leftmost) four bits of the number in the X-register.